Additional features are typically used in any industry as a means to give a product more apparent value but, of course, for a much higher price.

 Example: A base-model car has 5 speakers, but you can upgrade to 8 or even 12 speakers.
 Did you really need them though?
 In a car, it is a question of the luxury feeling whether to pay a premium on top.

 A network packet broker is a tool, it should do its job well and in the background.
-Timestamping has become popular these days and several network visibility vendors claim to support this feature.
+Let’s look at the data masking feature of a network packet broker.

 You need tools which can search through packets of sensitive data and mask it before sending it to the monitoring tools.
 “Masking allows network security teams to hide confidential information (passwords, financial accounts, or medical data), and thereby help companies comply with regulatory requirements password.”
 Data like personally identifiable information (PII), or credit card information must be protected and not exposed to unauthorized individuals.
 Network Packet Broker must be able to mask unencrypted sensitive data that should not be and does not need to be exposed to monitoring and security tools or their administrators, hence make monitoring activities safe.